Updated: Mar 10

 I personally have MCS and know how debilitating it can be.
 My sensitivity has improved significantly post explant and natural treatment but I still can’t walk into those nail salons without my sinus pain and headaches letting me know about it.

 So, how do we treat MCS?
 As usual, its complicated.
 The first thing you need to do is ensure you have NO exposure to all odours that set off your symptoms.

 Detoxification is of course of paramount importance, this includes diet, treating the gut, herbal medicine and specific nutrients that assist the liver.
 My personal favourite is N-acetylcysteine.

 Do you experience these symptoms?
 Have you heard about multiple chemical sensitivity?
-If you would like to chat more about a personal approach to treating your individual symptoms click here to book in for a free 20 minute consultation with Alysha.
+If you would like to chat more about a personal approach to treating your individual symptoms click here to book in for a consultation with Alysha.